Approach & Philosophy

 As each person and situation are unique, I make every effort to match the counseling approach to the specific needs of my clients.

 Furthermore, as the mind and body are intricately connected, I integrate scientifically supported complementary methods that focus on the whole person -- such as various contemplative practices, mindfulness, and relaxation techniques, which are proven to bring a sense of calm and well-being to both mind and body.

 I believe that we are all spiritual beings and that finding purpose and meaning along life’s journey is important.
-While I have personally been influenced by both psychological theory and a deep faith in God, I have the utmost respect for the individual spiritual paths and faith traditions of all my clients and seek to honor this in therapy.
+In my work as a therapist, I am influenced by both psychological theory and, as a follower of Jesus Christ, a deep faith in God.
+At the same time, I have the utmost respect for the individual spiritual paths and faith traditions of all my clients and seek to honor this in therapy.

 As a counselor, I welcome open dialogue, and if you have any questions or would like to explore further my approach to therapy, please just ask.

 at the moment it finds a meaning.